includeos/includeos.org/README.md

 ### Deploy your site

+Use gs-util to deploy site on Google Cloud Storage.
+Use the bucket www.includeos.org.

+gsutil rsync -r ./ gs://www.includeos.org/

-Rsync is used here to sync our local `_dest` with the remote host.
+# Rsync is used here to sync our local `_dest` with the remote host.
 Adjust the SSH-USER, SSH-HOST and REMOTE-PATH in the Makefile.

-Be careful with these settings since rsync is set to delete the files on the remote path!
+# Be careful with these settings since rsync is set to delete the files on the remote path!

 Deploy with
 ```